Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Details of Dataset Construction

 We choose Wikidata~\citep{Vrandecic2014-eu} as the knowledge graph and collect facts in English.
-We select 11 types of $\fa{} = \eb$ and 10 types of $\fb{} = \ec$ that are connected to each other with four types of \eb{} --- \textify{country}, \textify{city}, \textify{university}, and \textify{year} --- resulting in a total of 21 relation composition types, although the number reduces to 17 through filtering during the implementation of step 3.
+To ensure fair evaluation across models with different knowledge cutoff dates, we abstain from using relations subject to change over time (\relationify{organization-CEO} or \relationify{person-spouse}).
+We select 11 types of $\fa{} = \eb$ and 10 types of $\fb{} = \ec$ that are connected to each other with four types of \eb{} -- \textify{country}, \textify{city}, \textify{university}, and \textify{year} -- resulting in a total of 21 relation composition types, although the number reduces to 17 through filtering during the implementation of step 3.
 Table~\ref{tab:dataset_stats_subtype} shows the 17 relation compositions that consist \dataset{}.
 As shown in the table, the relation compositions are divided further into subtypes for events\footnote{Olympics Summer, Olympics Winter, Eurovision, Champions League Final, G7, European Capital of Culture} and award winners\footnote{Nobel Prize for Peace, Chemistry, Literature, Physiology or Medicine, and Masters Championship}.

 To use only the entities where \ea{} and \ec{} are not likely to be connected through other popular single-hop relations, we apply a relation-specific heuristic filtering.
 For instance, for \relationify{person-birthyear-eventcountry} relation (e.g., \textify{The country where the Eurovision Song Contest took place in the birth year of \ea{} is}), we exclude the cases where the country in which the event took place is the same with the person's birth country.
 A list of such heuristics is provided in Appendix Table~\ref{tab:relation_heuristics}.